google/ruy/README.md

 # ruy is not BLAS

 ruy is a matrix multiplication library.
-Its aim is to be the only matrix multiplication library that TensorFlow Lite would need, and to be more efficient in that context.
+Its focus is to cover the matrix multiplication needs of TensorFlow Lite.

 ruy supports both floating-point (like Eigen) and quantized (like gemmlowp).